“It’s difficult to think anything but pleasant thoughts while eating a homegrown tomato.” – Lewis Grizzard

 Growing from Seed

 Many tomato varieties and most heirlooms are only available as seed.
 Therefore, if you want to grow an assortment of tomato plants, chances are you’ll have to start from seed.
-Fortunately, growing tomatoes from seed is pretty darn easy.
+Fortunately, starting tomatoes from seed is pretty darn easy.

 When to Plant

 Seed packets tell you to start planting 6-8 weeks before the last frost — indoors.
-However, if you live in a warm climate and don’t have a frost, sow the seeds 6-8 weeks before daytime temperatures reach the high 70s and nighttime temperatures don’t get below 55° F.
+However, if you live in a warm climate and don’t have a frost, sow the seeds 6-8 weeks before daytime temperatures reach the high 70s and nighttime temperatures don’t get below 55°F.

 Starting Seeds Indoors

 Growing Media.
 A good organic potting soil will be lightweight and drain well.
 It will also be weed and pest free — typical garden soil is not!
-Choose an organic potting mix and your seedlings will thank you.
+Choose an organic potting soil and your seedlings will thank you.

 Containers.
 Just about anything works as a container to start seeds in.
 Egg cartons, the bottom half of milk or juice cartons, yogurt containers, etc. Just be sure to poke drainage hole in the bottom.
 Of course, plastic flats purchased at the garden store work great, too.
 Whatever you choose, be sure to put a tray under your containers to catch the water that drains out.